hhimanshu1/1915034/practical.md

 Enter a positive integer: 29
 29 is a prime number.
 ```
-# 14. programs to find number pallindrome or not
+# 14. programs to find number palindrome or not
 ```C
 #include <stdio.h>
 int main()